hennas/RevMusic/README.md

 ## Initializing the DataBase

-**Note: This is not needed for running the db tests, as we produce a temporary database for each test, as instructed in Exercise 1 extra.
-This initializes the database for the app, and adds some data to it.
+**Note: This initializes the database for the app, and adds some data to it.
 The db file already exists, and can be found [here](https://github.com/hennas/RevMusic/blob/master/db/revmusic.db).
 The database we use is SQLite 3.x**

 Before starting the application, you must initialize the database.
 This can be done by running the following command:
 ```bash